 After a defendant is arrested in Chicago or any other county in Illinois, the first stage of court proceedings for any case is usually the preliminary hearing.
 A preliminary hearing is where the court will determine if there is probable cause for the arrest in the first place.
 If the court finds probable cause by a preponderance of the evidence or testimony, the matter is then set over for assignment and an arraignment.
 In Chicago the assignment is approximately two weeks after the preliminary hearing or Grand Jury indictment and it where the presiding judge will assign the defendant his “trial” judge who will hear the case for the duration and ultimately make a determination of guilt or innocence.

-An arraignment is a defendant’s first appearance in front his or her trial judge.
+An arraignment is generally the defendant’s initial appearance before his or her judge that is assigned to preside the case in chief.
 The defendant is informed of the charges and is asked to enter a plea of guilty or not guilty.
 At the arraignment, the defendant’s attorney is provided a copy of the criminal complaint, or information.
 At the Law Offices of David L. Freidberg, we never answer guilty at arraignment.
 We speak for our client, answer Not Guilty, waive formal reading of the charges out loud and make an oral motion for discovery.
 The motion for discovery is telling the State’s Attorney that we demand that they provide to us each and every document, photo, etc. they intend to use against our client at trial.

 Upon a plea of not guilty, a continuance date will be scheduled for status.
 For misdemeanor offenses this does not apply as there is no arraignment for misdemeanors in Chicago or Cook County.
 For felonies, the case again will be set for status.
 A status date is a date where the defendant will appear in court and the State’s Attorney will update the Court on the status of discovery or bring any other pertinent issues to the judge’s attention.
 Depending on the severity of the case, there may be numerous status dates before setting the matter for trial.
 There is of course always the possibility that the defendant could be offered a plea deal at arraignment or the opportunity for one of the many deferred prosecution programs.